kyverno/website/content/en/blog/general/apply-vap-using-cli/index.md

 EOF
 ```

-The tests are written in a file name `kyverno-test.yaml` so you will create two tests, one for each deployment and test them aganist the policy.
+The tests are written in a file name `kyverno-test.yaml` so you will create two tests, one for each deployment and test them against the policy.
 ```sh
 cat << EOF > ./test-dir/kyverno-test.yaml
 name: disallow-host-path-test